webpack/changelog-v5/guides/persistent-caching.md

 While serialization and deserialization would work out-of-the-box without extra steps by the developer, the part that may not work out-of-the-box is cache invalidation.

 What's cache invalidation?
-Webpack needs to figure out when cache entries are no longer valid and stop using them for the build.
+webpack needs to figure out when cache entries are no longer valid and stop using them for the build.
 So this happens when you change a file in your application.

-Example: You change `magic.js`.
-Webpack must invalidate the cache entry for `magic.js`.
+Example: You change `magic.js`. webpack must invalidate the cache entry for `magic.js`.
 The build will process the file again, i. e. runs babel, typescript, whatever, parses the file and runs Code Generation again.
-Then Webpack probably also invalidates the cache entry for `bundle.js`, and the build will rebuild this file from the contained modules.
+Then webpack probably also invalidates the cache entry for `bundle.js`, and the build will rebuild this file from the contained modules.

-For this Webpack tracks `fileDependencies` `contextDependencies` and `missingDependencies` for each Module, and creates a file system snapshot.
+For this webpack tracks `fileDependencies` `contextDependencies` and `missingDependencies` for each Module, and creates a file system snapshot.
 This snapshot is compared with the real file system and when differences are detected a re-build is triggered for that module.

 Then for the cache entry of `bundle.js`, webpack stores an `etag`, which is a hash of all contributors.